Three Little Chickpeas

 baked marinated tofu on a baking tray

-How to Press Tofu
+How to press tofu

 A very common way to buy tofu is packed in water, but if your tofu is vacuum packed and not packed in much water you can probably skip the pressing step.
+Use firm, extra firm, or super firm (not silken).
+The super firm tofu I buy isn't packed with much water so you may not need to press it.
+For super firm, drain, slice it, then dry it off with paper towels.

 I use a tofu press; to extract the excess water from the tofu.
 Place the tofu in the press, turn the press sideways so the water can drain out (depending on your tofu press you may not need to), and place it on a plate or in a baking dish to catch the liquid.

-If you don’t have a tofu press, simply wrap the tofu in a clean kitchen towel, place the tofu on a plate to catch any liquid that the towel doesn’t absorb, then place a heavy pot on top of the tofu to squeeze out more liquid.
+If you don't have a tofu press, simply wrap the tofu in a clean kitchen towel, place the tofu on a plate to catch any liquid that the towel doesn't absorb, and then place a heavy pot on top of the tofu to squeeze out more liquid.

-Another option is to use a plate (or cutting board) and then place canned goods on the plate to put pressure on the tofu.
+Another option is to use a plate (or cutting board) and place canned goods on the plate to put pressure on the tofu.
 You want to remove the liquid so it will absorb the marinade.

 Drain the tofu, then press for 20-30 minutes.